anshul-dying/Alien-Invasion-Game/README.md

    cd <Your Cloned Directory>
    python alien_invasion.py
    ```
-2. Thats Is Game is running now....
+2. That's it, Game is running now....
 ENJOY!!!

 ---